Graphics-Group/Covid-19-visualizations/README.md

 <img src="ijlyttle/03-Plots_files/figure-gfm/iowa-map-1.png" width="864" />

 Essentially, a quarter of the state’s population lives in the two most-populous counties.
-Also a quarter of the state’s population lives in the least-populous counties.
+Also, about a quarter of the state’s population lives in the sixty-or-so least-populous counties.

 This lets us compare counts among the different
 county-groups: